wit-ai/voicesdk-unreal-samples/README.md

   !["Screengrab of Wit.ai app's tokens"](readme_images/wit-tokens.png)

-7. `Play` the game and now you can try our magic: :sparkles: `Make the cube red`
+7. `Play` the game and now you can try our magic: :sparkles: `Make the cube red`.

-    - You can use the input box to give a text command (e.g. `Make the cube red`) and then click the `Send` button to execute
+    - You can use the input box to give a text command (e.g. `Make the cube red`) and then click the `Send` button to execute.

     - Or click the `Acitvate` button to give a voice command.